ChrisJAdamek/cryptoTools/README.md

 Metamask is a non-custodial crypto wallet and the most popular gateway for interacting with blockchain networks and decentralised applications.
 This tutorial may be most conveniently completed using the mobile version of Metamask.
 You will not need to 'sign-up' to use Metamask.

 While there are numerous security implication of self-custodying valuable tokens (particularly on a mobile application), this tutorial will not involve assets of value.
 Accordingly, it is not necessary to the best practices of self-custody (for example, using a hardware wallet).
-The accounts generated for the purpose of this tutorial should be abandoned once the series of tutorials is complete.
+The accounts generated for the purpose of this tutorial should be abandoned once the series of tutorials is complete (with the NFTs transferred to a more secure account as a momento, if desired).

 ### Discord